-Trump would not be able to his his PAC’s money for his presidential campaign
+Why Trump won’t be able to directly funnel his war chest into presidential campaign

-Trump would not be able to use his PAC money for his presidential campaign – but he could get around it
+Why Trump won’t be able to directly funnel his huge war chest into his presidential campaign

-The former president is set to announce his 2024 bid on Tuesday evening
+The former president announced his 2024 bid on Tuesday evening

 Former president Donald Trump would likely not be able to directly spend the $69m that he has raised through his leadership PAC.

-The former president is set to announce his third run for president on Tuesday evening, a week after Republicans’ much-hyped ‘red wave’ failed to materialise, with many Republican analysts blaming the losses on Mr Trump.
+The former president announced his third run for president on Tuesday evening, a week after Republicans’ much-hyped ‘red wave’ failed to materialise, with many Republican analysts blaming the losses on Mr Trump.

-Mr Trump may run into some financial complications as he launches his latest campaign.
+Mr Trump may run into some financial complications as his campaign gets off the ground.
 His Save America PAC is considered a leadership PAC, which legally cannot be converted into a campaign account.

 However, Saurav Ghosh, director of federal campaign finance reform at the Campaign Legal Center, told Business Insider that he could likely transfer the money to his super PAC called MAGA Inc.